 “Oh no!
 You don’t think it’ll spread here, do you?”
 Satheri put her hands on her cheeks like she was about to panic.

 “I’m sure it won’t!”
 Quinn said.
 “But in case it does, could you guys help me get a few things?
-And then we can check on your houses, since you both live close by.”
+Then we can check on your houses, since you both live close by.”

 “This dry air… is messing up… my hair…” Tiphannia said, looking at the mirror.